Carey Barry

 Sample curriculum, subject to change.

 The chart below describes a sequence of courses as taught in the recent past.
-This chart is not a planning document for what course will be taught in which semester (spring or fall) in the future.
-For that information, students should consult with their academic advisor or see the university course catalog.
+For additional information, students should consult with their academic advisor or see the university course catalog.

 Both academic work and patient care experience must be completed prior to applying to the program with the following exception.
 Applicants with outstanding degree completion and/or a single outstanding prerequisite course will be considered if successfully completed by June 15th prior to matriculation.